kratzsci/ProfessorXY/README.md

 ## Charging ProfessorX
-1. Turn switch to charging position.
+1. Turn switch to Charging position.
 2. Verify red LED on Battery Charger is on, then it is in charging mode.